Interim Dean and Professor

-Ken Yocom is an Associate Professor and the Chair of the Department of Landscape Architecture.
+Ken Yocom is a Professor and the Interim Dean of the College of Built Environments.
 He also has an adjunct appointment in the Department of Urban Design and Planning and is core faculty for the PhD in the Built Environments Program and the Interdisciplinary PhD Program in Urban Design and Planning within the College of Built Environments.
 He primarily teaches seminar and studio courses in theory, ecology, and urban design.

 Trained as an ecologist and landscape architect with professional experience in the environmental consulting and construction industries, he is a graduate of our MLA program (2002).
 Ken also earned his PhD from the Program in the Built Environments (2007), where he researched nature and society relations through the contemporary context of urban ecological restoration practices.